youngkin/hugoblog/content/post/spidotmatrixmodule.md

 It's important to know what the device you're interacting with expects with regard to bit order.
 The BCM2835 SPI0 expects bits in MSB.
 SPI1 and SPI2 can acccept either MSB or LSB as specified in bit 6 of the AUXSPI0/1_CNTL0 Register (see [the BCM2835 ARM Peripherals guide](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf), page 22-23 for details). `bcm_spi_setBitOrder()` allows the specification of either MSB or LSB.
 However, for SPI data transfers the data must be sent in MSB.
 So for SPI, this function is basically a no-op.
 For a visual representation of how data is transmitted to the MAX7219 see the [MAX7219 datasheet](https://datasheets.maximintegrated.com/en/ds/MAX7219-MAX7221.pdf), _Functional Diagram_, at the bottom of page 5.
 At the very bottom-middle of the page there is a diagram of how data is transmitted via the `DIN` pin into the bit positions of the MAX7219's internal shift register.
 At the last clock pulse (the `CLK` pin) the LSB is located in bit offset `0`, `D0` and the MSB is at bit offset `15`, `D15`.
 If you'd like to see a more complete example of bit ordering see my article [Raspberry Pi GPIO in Go and C - Using a Shift Register & 7 Segment Display](http://youngkin.github.io/post/shiftregistersevensegdisplay/#what-is-a-shift-register-and-what-is-it-good-for).
 It describes in detail how bit ordering is used in conjunction with a shift register.
 If you'd like more information on forcing the BCM2835 SPI interface to send data in LSB see this Google Groups thread on [BCM2835 SPI communication - LSB first](https://groups.google.com/g/bcm2835/c/9H6rDEKTru0?pli=1).

-__Line 10__, [bcm_spi_setDataMode(BCM_SPI_MODE0)](./#bcm_spi_setdatamode) sets the clock polarity and phase.
-If you don't understand what this means, I don't, just accept this setting and move on.
+__Line 9__, [bcm_spi_setDataMode(BCM_SPI_MODE0)](./#bcm_spi_setdatamode) sets the clock polarity and phase.
+If you don't understand what this means, just accept this setting and move on.
 It is the default in most cases.
 If you'd like more detail on this see [the BCM2835 ARM Peripherals guide](https://www.raspberrypi.org/app/uploads/2012/02/BCM2835-ARM-Peripherals.pdf), section 10 - SPI, figure 10-3, on page 149.

-__Line 11__, [bcm_spi_setClockDivider(BCM_SPI_CLOCK_DIVIDER_256)](./#bcm_spi_setclockdivider) sets the frequency of the SPI clock (SPISCLK, GPIO pin 11 on the Rasberry Pi).
+__Line 10__, [bcm_spi_setClockDivider(BCM_SPI_CLOCK_DIVIDER_256)](./#bcm_spi_setclockdivider) sets the frequency of the SPI clock (SPISCLK, GPIO pin 11 on the Rasberry Pi).
 In a nutshell, the Raspberry Pi's system clock is divided by the parameter in this function to set the frequency of the SPI clock.
 256 is a good default value to use in most cases.
 See [bcmfuncs.h](https://github.com/youngkin/gpio/blob/main/ledblink/bcmfuncs.h) or the [BCM2835 C library documentation](https://www.airspayce.com/mikem/bcm2835/group__constants.html#gaf2e0ca069b8caef24602a02e8a00884e) for more details.

-__Line 13__, [bcm_gpio_fsel()](./#bcm_gpio_fsel) sets the `Max7219_pinCS` pin, the SPICE0/GPIO pin 8, to the GPIO output function.
+__Line 12__, [bcm_gpio_fsel()](./#bcm_gpio_fsel) sets the `Max7219_pinCS` pin, the SPICE0/GPIO pin 8, to the GPIO output function.
 This allows the program to write values, HIGH or LOW, to the pin.
 This is the SPI chip select/chip enable pin.
 This pin directs the MAX7219 to accept data from the Raspberry Pi.
 This pin needs to be set to LOW when sending data to the MAX7219.
 The `bcm_gpio_fsel()` function will be described in more detail below.

 #### Init_MAX7219()